 Read More: The Essential Pacific Northwest Bucket List

 Being a determined team that day, we decided to press onward.
 We ultimately decided to climb higher because the weather was great for us.

-We had no wind or rain, and there was no snow pack at the top.
+We had no wind or rain, and there was no snowpack at the top.
 If there were any of these elements present that day, our group would have seriously considered taking the current view as our reward and turned back.
 (2021 Edit: We came on a day with heavy wind, icy snowpack, and cold weather!
 Since we were prepared for these conditions, we decided to continue on.)

 Mount Storm King can be dangerous to climb in bad weather.
 Use your best judgment and never attempt something if you’re not 100% comfortable!